cyberphone/web2native-bridge/README.md

 emulator is **not** intended for *production* since it lacks the following security features:
 * Vetted application infrastructure
 * HTTPS information (not available in the Chrome native messaging interface)

-* Injects code in every web page vistited (a core "feature" of Chrome extensions)
+In addition, the scheme injects code in every web page vistited which is a core "feature" of Chrome extensions slowing down execution.
+It is probably wise disabling (using Chrome *settings*) the extension when not using it.